-- The implications of these findings
+- The implications of these findings (what these answers mean)

 We’ll explain each of these in more detail a little later in this post.
 Buckle up.

-What is the purpose of an abstract
+What is the purpose of the abstract?

-An abstract has two main purposes:
+A dissertation abstract has two main functions:

 The first purpose is to inform potential readers of the main idea of your research without them having to read your entire piece of work.
 Specifically, it needs to communicate what your research is about (what were you trying to find out) and what your findings were.
 When readers are deciding whether to read your dissertation or thesis, the abstract is the first part they’ll consider.